sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/arthashAstram/bArhaspatyasUtram.md

 been favoured with a perusal of proof-sheets I was able to draw attention (J. R. A. S. pp. 446-71) to the extreme importance of the work.
 In 1911-12 Professor Jacobi in two very valuable papers (Kultur-Sprach-und Literaturhistorisches aus dem Kautilya and Uber die Echtheit des Kautiliya in the Berlin Academy Sitzungsberichte, 1911, pp. 954-973, 1912, pp. 832-849) discussed the bearings of the work upon the Indian literary and linguistic history and argued forcibly for its authenticity.
 We have also to take note of interesting discussions of the work by Prof. Jolly, Lexikalisches aus dem Arthashastra (Indogermanische Forschungen, XXXr., pp. 204-10), Kollektaneen ZUM Kautilya Arthashástra (Z. D. M. G., 1914, pp.345-359), Dr Johannes Hertel, Literarisches aus dem Kautilyashsâtra (Vienna Oriental Journal, xxiv, pp.416-422), and Dr Jarl van Charpentier, En Indisk handbok i statslara fran 300 f. kr.
 (Nordisktidskrift, 1913, pp. 353-369), Narendra Nath Law, Studies in Ancient Hindu Polity (Based on the Arthashâstra of Kautilya) (vol. I., London, etc., 1914) and a partial commentary compiled by Dr I. Sorabji, as a pupil of Prof. Jolly, and published at Allahabad in 1914.
 A revised translation by Pandit Shama Shastri is now passing through the press.
 The information contained in the Arthashâstra is still far from exhausted,and the interest in it may be expected continually to increase.

  As Prof, Jacobi has mentioned, Cânakya frequently quotes his predecessors, both schools and individuals, the style often assuming almost the form of a discussion; and it is clear that in (say) the fifth and fourth centuries B. C. the subject of royal policy was a recognized topic.
 The schools are the Mânavas, Bârhaspatyas, Aushanasas, AmbhÎyas (no doubt, of Taxila ) and Parâsharas,and the individuals Bhâradvâja, Vishâlâksha, Pishuna, Kaunpadanta, Vatavyâdhi and Bāhudantî-putra.
-It is, therefore, of interest to find that in the accountof the science occurrig in the Mahâbhârata [(cited by Prof. Jacobi, 1911, p.973)](# "Also cited by Dr G. Oppert in his Weapons, Army Organisation And Political Maxims of the Ancient Hindus, 1880, p 3.
-B.Datta.") \* some of these names occur.
+It is, therefore, of interest to find that in the accountof the science occurrig in the Mahâbhârata (cited by Prof. Jacobi, 1911, p.973)[^6] \* some of these names occur.
 There we are told that the founder of the science wasBrahmâ himself, whose work was abridged by Shiva in a treatise entitled Vaishâlâksha, and then further abridged. in succession by Indra, who compiled the Bâhudantaka, Brihaspati the Barhaspatya, and Kavi ( Ushanas ), the(Aushanasa) treatise-of which the last-mentioned is named alorg with those of Manu, Indra, Bháradvāja, and Gaurashiras in another passage of the same book. (c.
 58, 2-3), also in 1.
 98, 36 and elsewhere in the literature(e.g.sáma aushanasa in the Janakī harana,x.26).

+[^6]: "Also cited by Dr G. Oppert in his Weapons, Army Organisation And Political Maxims of the Ancient Hindus, 1880, p 3.
+B.Datta."

 **[एतत्ते](http://॑# "I have introduced here the original shloks for the benefit of the reader.
 B. Datta.") राजधर्माणां नवनीतं युधिष्ठिर \।**